arosenblum1/arosenblum1/Projects/FoxNews.md

 # Performing NLP on Fox News Newsletters

 *The code for this project was written in **R**.
 LDA and PCA functions were taken from the **MASS** and **psych** packages, respectively.
-I wasn’t yet accustomed to using the tidyverse stack at the time of this analysis, so all manipulation and visualization was done in base R. I contributed the portion of the report titled “Linear Discriminant Analysis”, pages 7 - 9 in the technical report; my contribution is detailed more fully on pages 11 - 12.*

-*Below is a summary of my contribution to the project.*
+I wasn’t yet accustomed to using the tidyverse stack at the time of this analysis, so all manipulation and visualization was done in base R. I contributed the portion of the report titled “Linear Discriminant Analysis”, pages 7 - 9 in the technical report; a summary of my contribution can be found below.*

 [[Full Technical Report](https://arosenblum1.github.io/arosenblum1/Portfolio/Performing%20NLP%20on%20Fox%20News%20Newsletters/Report%20-%20Fox%20News.pdf)]